Insulation Basics – Weather Effects

 Have you ever felt a brick wall after the sun has been shining on it for a while?

-The radiant heat absorbed by the wall can be 5-10 degrees hotter than the surrounding air.
+The radiant heat absorbed by the wall can make the wall surface 5-10 degrees hotter than the surrounding air.

-If you are doing calculations for air conditioning this can make a difference to the capacity of the unit.
+If you are doing calculations for air conditioning this can make a difference to the required cooling capacity of the unit.

 See Insulation for similar Posts